vatpac-technology/sops/docs/events/worldflight/Terminal Areas/darwin.md

 | 11 | DN7 | H030 |
 | 29 | DN7 | H130 |

-### DAE to TRS
+### DAE to ARA
-An airspace release from TRT will allow TRS to take ownership of all airspace from the southeastern boundary, north to the outbound leg route.
-All event aircraft shall be handed to TRS, **not TRT**.
+An airspace release from TRT will allow ARA to take ownership of all airspace from the southeastern boundary, north to the outbound leg route.
+All event aircraft shall be handed to ARA, **not TRT**.

 <figure markdown>
 ![TRT Airspace Release](../img/TRTRelease.png){ width="500" }